Julian/Ivoire/FAQ.rst

 How come the README doesn't have some cool lineart in it?
 ---------------------------------------------------------

-I don't know but if you have one please send it over, I love me a good piece of lineart as much as the next guy.
+I don't know but if you have some please send it over.
+I love me a good piece of lineart as much as the next guy.